Information for TAC clients

 Information in your language

-The Health translations website has the definitive collection of COVID-19 resources that is updated daily.
+The Health translations website also has the definitive collection of COVID-19 resources that is updated daily.
 These include critical fact sheets, videos, and posters currently available in 70 languages.
 You can access these resources here.

 Look after your mental health and wellbeing